lukaszmn/Simple-Build-Kit/README.md

 Methods:

+## `setSilent(silent)`
+Enables or disabled silent mode.
+By default it's disabled.
+In silent mode no messages with the progress are printed to the console.

 ## `deleteFolder(folder)`
 Recursively deletes a folder.
 There is a check if the folder exists first, so it's safe to call this method always.